 Washington Estate Taxes – Planning for State-Level Peculiarities

 Back for more estate tax fun?
 Of course, you are!
-If you missed our dive into Minnesota or Illinois estate taxes, check out those articles.
+If you missed our dive into state-level estate tax particulars, please check out our other articles here.

 I’ve written about the federal estate tax and strategies in a few other places here on the Mission Wealth Insights blog (for background on the federal estate tax, check this article out!), but this article will focus more on one of the 13 states/territories that have an estate tax at the state level: Washington.